cwgarden/cwgarden.github.io/readme.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 ```

-## adding sponsors to the vendor list
+## adding sponsors to the sponsor list
 To add vendors to the sponsor list, you can create markdown files in the `sponsors` folder with the following format:

 ```markdown